Yeeldx/yeeldbox-devdocs/docs/developers/v2/EMERGENCY.md

-# Emergency Procedures for Yearn Finance
+# Emergency Procedures for Yeeldx Finance

 ## TL;DR: [Emergency Checklist](#emergency-checklist)

 ## Introduction

 This document details the procedures and guidelines that should take place in the event of an emergency situation.
-Its purpose is to minimize the risk of loss of funds for Yearn's users, Treasury, and Smart Contracts.
+Its purpose is to minimize the risk of loss of funds for Yeeldx's users, Treasury, and Smart Contracts.

 ## Definitions and Examples of Emergencies

 For this document, an emergency situation is defined to be:

-**_Any situation that may lead to a considerable amount of loss of funds for Yearn users, Yearn's Treasury, or Smart Contracts deployed by Yearn._**
+**_Any situation that may lead to a considerable amount of loss of funds for Yeeldx users, Yeeldx's Treasury, or Smart Contracts deployed by Yeeldx._**

 This is a non-exhaustive list of possible emergency scenarios:

 1. Bug/Exploit in Vault/Strategy code that can cause a loss of funds for users
-2. Bug/Exploit in an underlying protocol that a Yearn Strategy is utilizing that may lead to loss of funds
+2. Bug/Exploit in an underlying protocol that a Yeeldx Strategy is utilizing that may lead to loss of funds
 3. Loss of private keys for a key role, such as a Strategist
 4. Potential exploit discovered by a team or bounty program researcher
 5. Active exploit/hack in progress discovered by an unknown party

 ## Roles

-In the event of an emergency situation, the following roles should be assigned to Yearn contributors working to resolve the situation:
+In the event of an emergency situation, the following roles should be assigned to Yeeldx contributors working to resolve the situation:

 - Facilitator
 - Multi-sig Herder